-Last week, a U.S. District Judge in Texas blocked this new overtime regulation.
+Last week, a U.S. District Judge in Texas blocked this new overtime law.
 This injunction was nationwide and will prevent the new rules from going into effect on December 1st.

 There are still a lot of unknowns, and we will keep you updated as more news comes out.
 In the meantime, here are some things you should know:

 Your business does not have to make any changes by the Dec.
 1st deadline.

 You can continue to monitor, track, and pay overtime as you were previously.

 If you’ve already made the changes, experts recommend keeping them.

 The injunction is a temporary measure, and the regulation could still be implemented in the near future.
 It may also be more work or impact on your team to unwind the decision.
 You can read more here.